adilnawaz54/new/README.md

 lsb_release -a            # Show Ubuntu version
 ```

-Great question! 💡 Let's talk about **Software Management Services in Ubuntu** — a key part of how you **install, update, and manage software** in the operating system.

----

 ## 🧠 **What is a Software Management in Ubuntu?**

 > Software management in Ubuntu refers to the **tools, services, and processes** used to **install, update, upgrade, remove, and maintain software packages** on your system.